 -parajanov museum: it would be a shame if we call the person only as a film director. the museum is a visual fest, and consisted mainly of his collages that he defines as “short films”: broken glasses and ceramics (that he broke himself, apparently), sea shells, fibers, beads, pieces of jewelry… he also have paintings, and some other work that you cannot categorize easily: portraits in dimensions of some bigger stamps (he named them as ‘stamps’ anyway) that he created in prison, works he called “thalers” made by using aluminum covers of milk bottles (picture on the left)..

-he attended istanbul international film festival in ’89, and died a year later. there’s a photo of him in the museum taken by ara güler. we figure out that he stayed in pullman hotel: there’s an istanbul drawing of him on a letterhead paper of the hotel, something worth to be seen (i was tolerated to take
+he attended istanbul international film festival in ’89, and died a year later. there’s a photo of him in the museum taken by ara güler. we figure out that he stayed in pullman hotel: there’s an istanbul drawing of him on a letterhead paper of the hotel, something worth to be seen (i was tolerated to take a cellphone photo of it. picture on the right).

 don’t talk about his being gay like i did, just keep it to yourself; as i said before it’s a conservative society, they don’t like to talk about such things, they immediately get annoyed and reply: “that’s how the russians blamed him and put him in jail!”